 The office of a Trustee shall be vacated if a motion of no confidence in the Trustee is passed by a simple majority of the Student Members voting in a Referendum, provided that at least 5% of Student Members in each Student Chapter cast a vote in the Referendum.
 Such a motion shall only be triggered by a Secure Petition of no confidence signed by at least 200 Student Members.

-If a Trustee who is a Sabbatical Officer is removed, he or she will be automatically removed as an Officer.
+If a Trustee who is a Sabbatical Officer is removed, they will be automatically removed as an Officer.

 Removal of Trustees by the Board

-The office of Alumni Trustee or External Trustee shall be vacated if a majority resolution of no confidence is passed by the Trustees.
+The office of External Trustee shall be vacated if a majority resolution of no confidence is passed by the Trustees.
 For the avoidance of doubt, the Trustee concerned and any Trustee who has a conflict of interest in relation to the matter shall not vote on this resolution and the quorum shall be adjusted accordingly in accordance with Article 45.

 Removal of Sabbatical Officers

-An Sabbatical Officer shall be removed from office if he or she:
+A Sabbatical Officer shall be removed from office if they:

-resigns or dies;
+resign or die;

 is removed from office as an Elected Officer by a motion of no confidence in the Elected Officer passed by a simple majority of the Student Members voting in a Referendum, provided that at least 5% of Student Members in each Student Chapter cast a vote in the Referendum.
 Such a motion shall only be triggered by a Secure Petition of no confidence signed by at least 200 Student Members.
 Provided that, in the case of a Sabbatical Officer, such removal shall be subject to the Union having first carried out any steps it is required to take under the Sabbatical Officer’s contract of employment and/or the applicable disciplinary procedure and otherwise in accordance with good employment practice.